Telefonica/cross-confluence-tools/components/markdown-confluence-sync/README.md

 └── package.json
 ```

+> [!TIP]
+> You can also read the [Confluence Sync package documentation](https://github.com/Telefonica/cross-confluence-tools/tree/main/components/confluence-sync) for further info about the process of syncing to Confluence.

 ### Flat mode

 The `flat` mode syncs all markdown files matching a [glob pattern](https://github.com/isaacs/node-glob#glob-primer) just under the root Confluence page.
 It does not create a nested hierarchy.